• Skip to primary navigation

 amanda scarlati cutting a cucumber.

 Hi, I’m Amanda!
-I’m a professionally trained chef, wife, and mom of four.
-I’m here to help you bring more comfort, connection, and ease to your kitchen—one approachable, from-scratch recipe at a time.
+I’m a professionally trained chef, integrative health coach, and mother.
+I’m here to help you bring more comfort, connection, and ease to your kitchen.

 Read More